Sonawane07/Deep-Learning-for-Image-Recognition-Forecasting-and-Sentiment-Analysis/README.md

 * Visualize model performance using confusion matrices, precision-recall-F1, and learning curves.

 ---

+## Collaborators

+- Sruthisri Venkateswaran
+- Darshan Sonawane

+---
 ## License

-© 2025 Sruthisri Venkateswaran.
+© 2025 Sruthisri Venkateswaran and Darshan Sonawane.
 All rights reserved.
 Educational use only.

 ---